 Visually, Sniper Elite V2 is a great example of how to clean up a title and perform a decent remaster.
 In the high-resolution mode, the game looks super clear and crisp, yet in the performance mode, the game runs incredibly smooth at 60fps.
 I love that Rebellion have given us a choice between which mode we wish to use, I personally kept swapping between the two in order to see which felt the best – it was clearly the 60fps version.

 If you’ve not seen a Sniper Elite game before, the kill-cams are awesome.
-As you fire a shot which is destined to make contact with an enemy, the camera will zoom in and follow the projectile as it heads towards its final destination.
+As you fire a shot that is destined to make contact with an enemy, the camera will zoom in and follow the projectile as it heads towards its final destination.
 This results in the X-ray turning itself on as the game becomes Mortal Kombat and shows you the bullet shattering the bones, piercing the vital organs, or creating a new air hole for the poor soul, just before it proceeds out of the body and they drops lifelessly to the ground.
 Thankfully, if you grow tired of this happening every time, you can reduce the frequency of the camera and X-ray mechanic – alternatively, if you want more, you can crank it right up!

 The sound design is great – I love the noise of the bullets smashing the bones and the muffled screams as the life drains from those I shoot.
 Seriously, I think I may need to see someone… The music itself is very iconic as well, I’ve had the menu screen open whilst writing this review as the music is very ‘WW2’ and ‘German’.
 It’s hard to explain, but the music perfectly suits the game and the situations it plays in.
-The voice acting is good, although I don’t think it’s been touched since the original release, there just isn’t really much talking outside of the pre and post mission cutscenes.
+The voice acting is good, although I don’t think it’s been touched since the original release, there just isn’t really much talking outside of the pre and post-mission cutscenes.

 Whilst not the best Sniper Elite game in the franchise, Sniper Elite V2 is certainly worth a look at if you’ve not played it before or have fond memories of it.
 The remaster has done wonders to the games visuals, pushing the resolution along with various enhancements to the lighting, shadows and textures – it’s never looked so pretty!
-Not only that, with the addition of a performance mode (I was playing on the PS4 Pro so I’m not sure of this on other models), the gameplay swaps from a solid 30fps to a buttery smooth 60fps at the blink of an eye.
+Not only that, with the addition of a performance mode (I was playing on the PS4 Pro so I’m not sure if this is on other models), the gameplay swaps from a solid 30fps to a buttery smooth 60fps at the blink of an eye.

 There’s just something therapeutic about sniping down Nazis in 60fps, watching their innards crumble in slow motion…